eclipse-hono/hono/readme.md

 * `client`: a Java client for accessing Hono based on `vertx-proton`
 * `adapters`: implementation of core protocol adapters
   * `rest-vertx`: an HTTP protocol adapter exposing a RESTful API for Hono's Telemetry and Registration API
+  * `rest-mqtt`: an MQTT protocol adapter exposing Hono's Telementry API as a topic to publish to
 * `example`: simple example that uses the hono-client to send and receive messages via the hono-server
 * `server`: the Hono server component exposing the Hono API via AMQP 1.0